Shmuel90/BAD-USB/README.md

 ## Technical Plan

-### Develop a prototype for $Project Name in Python

-Goals and objectives
+### Develop BUCS (BadUSB Challenge System) Prototype
+- Goal 1:  Determine programming language required for optimal program functionality

+	- Sub Objective 1: Determine if Python optimal
+	- Sub Objective 2: Determine if C optimal

-##### Goal 1: Program the detection of USB keyboard devices.
+- Goal 2: Program the detection of USB keyboard devices.

 	- Sub objective 1: We will begin by researching ways to interact with device manager and enumerate devices connected to the PC.

-##### Goal 2: Program the ability for the program to lockout input from a peripheral device
+- Goal 3: Program the ability for the program to lockout input from a peripheral device

 	- Sub objective 1: We still begin researching the optimal way to lock-out a USB device for inputting information into the main system outside of the check without authorization.

-##### Goal 3: Program the ability for the program to unlock input from a peripheral device
+- Goal 4: Program the ability for the program to unlock input from a peripheral device

 	- Sub objective 1: We still begin researching the best way to undo the lock-out of a USB device for inputting information into the main system.
 ***
-### Determine effectiveness of Python usage

-Goals and Objectives
+### Test BUCS Prototype

-##### Goal 1: Test with just detection
+- Goal 1: Test with just detection

 	- Sub Objective 1: Test the effectiveness of plugging in a new keyboard while running our program multiple times with multiple devices to ensure good coverage

 	- Sub Objective 2: Test the effectiveness of plugging in a bad USB device while running our program multiple times to ensure good coverage

-##### Goal 2: Test with detection and lock out
+- Goal 2: Test with detection and lock out

 	- Sub Objective 1: Test the effectiveness of plugging in a new keyboard while running our program multiple times with multiple devices to ensure good coverage

 	- Sub Objective 2: Test the effectiveness of plugging in a bad USB device while running our program multiple times to ensure good coverage

-##### Goal 3: Test with detection, lock out, and CAPTCHA style challenge
+- Goal 3: Test with detection, lock out, and CAPTCHA style challenge

 	- Sub Objective 1: Test the effectiveness of plugging in a new keyboard while running our program multiple times with multiple devices to ensure good coverage

 	- Sub Objective 2: Test the effectiveness of plugging in a bad USB device while running our program multiple times to ensure good coverage

-##### Tentative Goal 4: If found fully effective, continue development and testing to a final product (detailed later in Package deliverable software for installation)
+- Tentative Goal 4: If found fully effective, continue development and testing to a final product (detailed later in Package deliverable software for installation)
 ***
-### If Python found ineffective, research methods to develop prototype in C
+### If found ineffective research what other options there are to develop a product for Windows

-Goals and objectives

-##### Goal 1: Research C programming language and develop prototype

- - Sub Objective 1: We will begin by researching ways to interact with device manager and enumerate devices connected to the PC

- - Sub Objective 2: Research the optimal way to lock-out a USB device for inputting information into the main system outside of the check without authorization.

- - Sub Objective 3: Research the best way to undo the lock-out of a USB device for inputting information into the main system.

- - Sub Objective 4: Research the best way to deploy a CAPTCHA style test for the user to solve

-##### Goal 2: Research effectiveness in C

- - Sub Goal 1: Test with just detection

- - Sub Objective 1: Test the effectiveness of plugging in a new keyboard while running our program multiple times with multiple devices to ensure good coverage

- - Sub Objective 2: Test the effectiveness of plugging in a bad USB device while running our program multiple times to ensure good coverage

- ###### Sub Goal 2: Test with detection and lock out

- - Sub Objective 1: Test the effectiveness of plugging in a new keyboard while running our program multiple times with multiple devices to ensure good coverage

- - Sub Objective 2: Test the effectiveness of plugging in a bad USB device while running our program multiple times to ensure good coverage

- ###### Sub Goal 3: Test with detection, lock out, and CAPTCHA style challenge

- - Sub Objective 1: Test the effectiveness of plugging in a new keyboard while running our program multiple times with multiple devices to ensure good coverage

- - Sub Objective 2: Test the effectiveness of plugging in a bad USB device while running our program multiple times to ensure good coverage
+- Goal 1: Investigate potential Windows configurations that will halt USB communication until user selects otherwise.

+- Goal 2: Consider available security policy objects to allow for mass deployment over a domain.
 ***
-##### Tentative Goal 3: If found fully effective, continue development and testing to a final product (detailed later in Package deliverable software for installation)

-### If found ineffective research what other options there are to develop a product for Windows

-Goals and Objectives

-##### Goal 1: Investigate potential Windows configurations that will halt USB communication until user selects otherwise.

-##### Goal 2: Consider available security policy objects to allow for mass deployment over a domain.

 ### Package deliverable software for installation

-#####  Goal 1: Package project into a zip folder for more general distribution.
+- Goal 1: Package project into a zip folder for more general distribution.

 	- Sub Objective 1: Prepare documentation for download and setup.

-#####  Goal 2: Package project into files usable by applicable installation managers (apt, rpm, yum, msi).
+- Goal 2: Package project into files usable by applicable installation managers (apt, rpm, yum, msi).

 	- Sub Goal 1: Achieve functionality on multiple platforms.

 # Resources Needed